-When you wake up one morning and look in the mirror, and all you see staring back is remnants of 4 years of ups and downs, job loss, lost loves, lost friendships, the wear and tear of countless different medication combinations; the fear as you look around your room in your parents house that THIS is what you let yourself become after you swore to yourself after your first hospital visit in 2006 when you were diagnosed that you were NEVER going to let THIS happen.
-THIS was your worst fear.
+You wake up one morning, look in the mirror, and staring back is remnants of 4 years of ups and downs, job loss, lost loves, lost friendships, not to mention the wear and tear of countless different medication combinations; fear as you look around your room, in your parents house.
+That THIS is what you let yourself become after you swore to yourself after your first hospital visit in 2006, when you were diagnosed, that you were NEVER going to let THIS happen.
+THIS was your worst fear and it came true.

 “Just give it up.
 Throw in the towel because there is no way to resurrect ANYTHING!!!
 It’s too far gone now.”

-And so I did the “poor me” thing, locked myself away from everyone and everything, and sunk deeper.
-I had two more back procedures done to provide more pain relief within 3 weeks.
+So I did the “poor me” thing, locked myself away from everyone and everything, and sunk even deeper.
+I had two more back procedures done with the intent it would to provide more pain relief within 3 weeks.
 The day after my last procedure, I woke up and grabbed my iPad, a notebook, and a pen.

 I HAD A PLAN!!!!

-I had spent so much time worrying about having writers block and being down because SOME, not all, the posts I had written and submitted to various places were rejected, that I forgot about the whole other side of social media.
-The side that helped me with Ask A Bipolar when I first started writing for them.
-The part that had brought even more amazing people and advocates into my life and we all became such good friends.
+I had spent so much time worrying about having writer’s block and being down because SOME, not all, the posts I had written and submitted to various places were rejected, I had forgotten about the whole other side of social media.
+The side that helped me with Ask A Bipolar when I first started writing for them, especially the part that had brought even more amazing people and advocates into my life and we all became such good friends.
 We started our own little group and as our advocacy voices grew, so did our “behind the scenes” friendships.
 We were always in contact and we had so many inside jokes.
 That’s the beauty of the Internet and social media these days; it doesn’t matter where you are physically located, you can be all over the world, yet you can all be in the same place too.
 My gosh, it was so obvious it should have whacked me over the head a long time ago.

 So that is where it began.
 I started making lists of people I had heard a lot about, but didn’t know personally, I began researching different organizations that I was beginning to see a lot more about, and just started putting myself back out there too.
 After spending so much time alone and sinking further into isolation, I tried to think back to what I did the last time I had felt so alone, and what I did to change that, and the answer was, I found Ask A Bipolar.
 With Ask A Bipolar, I didn’t always have to write, but I did communicate and socialize and network, and when I was able to, I did write.